Hakujou/alpine-ec2-ami/README.md

 * [Packer](https://packer.io) >= 1.4.1
 * [Python 3.x](https://python.org) (3.7 is known to work)
-* an AWS account with an existing subnet in an AWS Virtual Private Cloud
+* an Outscale account

 ### Profile Configuration

 Target profile config files reside in the [profiles](profiles) subdirectory, where you will also find the [config](profiles/alpine.conf) we use for our pre-built AMIs.
-Refer to the [README](profiles/README.md) in that subdirectory for more details and information about how AMI profile configs work.
+Refer to the [README](profiles/README.md) in that subdirectory for more details and information about how OMI profile configs work.

-### AWS Credentials
+### Outscale Credentials

 These scripts use the `boto3` library to interact with AWS, enabling you to provide your AWS account credentials in a number of different ways.  see the